 Early conversations with Alberta Health Services (AHS) revealed help was urgently needed in the form of engineers, armed with their disciplined project planning skills, critical thinking and attention to detail.
-Enter two of ATCO’s best and brightest: Margaret Kulinski, EIT, and Stephen Melle, Engineer, were seconded to two temporary roles within AHS on April 15.
-Since then they have been supporting AHS to streamline processes and procedures, bolster community initiatives and prepare for the province's phased reopening plan.
+Enter two of ATCO’s best and brightest: Margaret Kulinski, EIT, and Stephen Melle, Engineer, were seconded to two temporary roles within AHS in April 2020 to support AHS to streamline processes and procedures, bolster community initiatives and prepare for the province's phased reopening plan.

-Margaret and Stephen will be completing research work, a deep-dive into the effects of re-opening various parts of society on case counts, comparing data from other parts of Canada and countries around the world that are at different stages of reopening their economies throughout their work term.
+Margaret and Stephen completed research work, a deep-dive into the effects of re-opening various parts of society on case counts, comparing data from other parts of Canada and countries around the world that are at different stages of reopening their economies during their work term.

 ATCO operating health screening checkpoint at Canada/USA border

-Coordinating with Alberta Health Services, Alberta Transport, and the Canadian Border Services Agency, we will be operating the COVID-19 screening checkpoint to the north of the Coutts Port of Entry.
-ATCO is providing the command and control organization, medical screeners and logistic services.
-The checkpoint is scheduled to operate until at least September 30, 2020.
+Coordinating with Alberta Health Services, Alberta Transport, and the Canadian Border Services Agency, we operated the COVID-19 screening checkpoint to the north of the Coutts Port of Entry and provided the command and control organization, medical screeners and logistic services until September 2020.